If you're an Android phone owner, the Huawei Watch GT 3 and Samsung Galaxy Watch 4 that deserve to be high on your list.

 The GT 3 and the Galaxy Watch 4 come in multiple sizes and model options, and while Samsung's smartwatches are widely available, it's trickier getting hold of Huawei's smartwatches in the US.
 That's down to the ongoing trade issues Huawei still faces in the US.

-Both the 46mm and 42mm Huawei Watch GT 3 both come in cheaper than the cheapest Galaxy Watch 4 model.
+Both the 46mm and 42mm Huawei Watch GT 3 both come cheaper than the cheapest Galaxy Watch 4 model.

 Samsung's smartwatch does offer more size options and the option of LTE connectivity for more money, which you don't get with Huawei's watches.